Course handbook

 Contact hours

-Face to Face On Campus 1 hour(s) per Week for 4 Weeks
+- Face to Face On Campus 1 hour(s) per week(s) for 4 week(s) starting in week 1

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.